KoiDeve/Blackjack-Prototype/README.md

-# Blackjack-Prototype
+# Basic-Blackjack-Prototype

-A simple blackjack prototype replicating a game of blackjack
+This simple blackjack project was created as a prototype to resemble a game of blackjack.
+Although during the build of the game, other player's value of hand were not hidden, functionality still worked.
+Source code included.